Does either of these situations sound familiar?

 Goal #2: Move People from a Results Page to Your Site

 The second job of a meta description is to convince a potential viewer to click on your website.
 Sometimes I think this is actually the harder to accomplish of the two goals.
-Therefore, it’s important to carefully craft meta descriptions to encourage potential clients to make the transition from seeing your site on a list of search results to actually clicking on your page.
+Therefore, it’s important to carefully craft meta descriptions to encourage potential clients to make the transition.
+They will go from seeing your site on a list of search results to actually clicking on your page.
 The percent of clients that do this are measured by the Click Through Rate (CTR).
 You can find your CTR on you Google Console account.
 So, if the changes you are making to your meta descriptions are effective at accomplishing this goal, you’ll notice the Click Through Rate increasing.

 Next Step: Begin Writing Quality Meta Descriptions!

-So, of course the next step is to begin writing fabulous meta descriptions!
+So, of course, the next step is to begin writing fabulous meta descriptions!
 If you’re interested in learning more about how to do this, you can read my 5 Tips for Writing the perfect meta description for your mental health website or sign up for my Free 7 Day E-mail Series that devotes one whole day to this topic.

 If you’re struggling to write your own meta descriptions and want some help learning how to implement all of the SEO tips I’ve been writing about OR you’ve just decided you want someone else to do your SEO for you, please reach out today.
 I’d love to schedule a quick SEO Consultation to see if my services are a good fit for your website.